sfu-db/ParSEval/README.md

 ParSEval considers the specific behaviors of each query operator and covers all possible execution branches of the logical query plan by adapting the notion of branch coverage to query plans.

-> The current codebase may be a bit messy, as we are in the process of adapting the expression parser to pure Python.
-This will allow us to provide a clean, user-friendly, and easy-to-use interface.
+## Current Status & Upcoming Release

+We are actively refactoring ParSeval to a pure Python implementation to provide a cleaner, more user-friendly interface.
+The new version will include improved functions for query equivalence checking and database instance generation.

-> The new version of the code will be released soon.
-To reduce deployment and maintenance effort, I recommend using the new version once it is available.
+> The current codebase may be messy during this transition.
+The new version will be released soon.
+We recommend waiting for it to reduce deployment and maintenance effort.

 The new version of ParSEval provides the following features:
 1.	check_eq(schema, gold, pred, dialect, verify_first=False) – This function combines formal verification and test-case-based approaches for query equivalence evaluation.
 When verify_first=True, ParSEval will  prioritize formal verification when checking query pairs, while still benefiting from test-case-based evaluation as needed.